wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/edge-extraction-wafo/index.md

 ### Results

 Here is the main result.
-The plot below shows the extraction yield as a function of gring burr gap:
+The plot below shows the extraction yield as a function of grind burr gap:

 {{< image src="data/wafo_pullman_extraction_yield.png" caption="Extraction yield vs. burr gap (grind setting, lower is finer) with the WAFO and Pullman baskets." >}}

 We clearly see the "volcano" effect here for both baskets.
 Starting on the right with the coarsest grind, extraction is limited by just the exposed surface area and so the effect of the basket is not significant.
 As we go finer (left in the plot), more surface area is exposed causing extraction to increase.
-After a certain point, extraction starts dropping again because of unevenness.
+After a certain point, extraction starts dropping again because of [unevenness](https://www.caffeinated.science/posts/espresso-extraction-evenness/).